 In this article, we are going to fully discuss what canine kidney disease is, ways to identify it, and nutrition for dogs with kidney disease.
-It’s important to note that you should only use this article to further your knowledge about renal failure in dogs.
+It’s important to note that you should only use this article to further your knowledge about renal problems in dogs.
 Always follow your veterinarian’s advice and instructions when caring for your dog.

 What Is Canine Kidney Disease?

-Identifying Kidney Failure in Dogs
+Identifying Kidney Disease in Dogs

-Causes For Canine Kidney Disease
+Causes of Chronic Canine Kidney Disease

 1. Acute Renal Failure